Get started

 6. Select Save.

-These setting tell Tailscale to route traffic to the specified domains through the app connector.
+These settings tell Tailscale to route traffic to the specified domains through the app connector.
 Traffic to the configured domains will now be carried over the tailnet to the tagged app connectors before egressing over the internet to the target domains, even when the device is using an exit node.
 The source IP address of traffic from your tailnet will be one of the public IP addresses of the devices running as an app connector.

 Add an app connector to an IP allowlist

 Many SaaS (software as a service) applications let you restrict access to only trusted IP addresses.
-Using an app connector lets you always egress from a single or small set of known IP addresses, ensuring traffic to the SaaS application is coming from users and devices on your tailnet.
+Using an app connector lets you always egress from a single or small set of known IP addresses, ensuring traffic to the SaaS application is coming from users and devices in your tailnet.
 To configure the IP allowlist, locate your SaaS provider's IP allowlist configuration page and add the public IP addresses of every device running as an app connector.
 If you use multiple app connectors in high availability mode, add all app connector public IP addresses.
 You can often find the public IP address in your infrastructure provider's administrative console.

 For ease of use, Tailscale automatically discovers egress IP addresses.
 For any app, navigate to the Apps page in the admin console, select the app you'd like to configure, and copy the Egress IPs listed.
 This includes all IP addresses of all connectors configured on the associated tags.
 Remember to update your IP allowlist if you add new app connectors.